tjholmes66/job_search_be/README.md

 This is my new Fall and Winter 2023 project, and I intend to eat my own dog food.

 # Docker
-to Build the app, here is the command I've been using
+to Build and Run the app, here are the commands I've been using:

- - docker build -t job_search_api .
+docker build -t job_search_api .
- -

 and then to run the docker application

-- docker run -p 8000:8080 job_search_api
+docker run -p 8000:8080 job_search_api